-Man gets life in prison in death of W.Va. woman set on fire
+Man gets life in prison for lighting homeless woman on fire

 CHARLESTON, W.Va.
-(AP) - A homeless California man has been sentenced to life in prison without the possibility of parole in the death of a homeless West Virginia woman whom he lit on fire.
+(AP) - A homeless man who lit a homeless West Virginia woman on fire as she slept has been sentenced to life in prison without the possibility of parole.

 News outlets report Carl Tramane Magee III was sentenced Friday in Kanawha County Circuit Court.
 A jury found him guilty of murder by arson in March and later recommended no mercy.

 Police said the 44-year-old woman was asleep on a Charleston porch in July 2017 when Magee poured gasoline on her and lit her on fire.
-Video from a neighbor’s surveillance camera showed Magee going up to the porch with a gas can and a fire igniting.
+Video from a surveillance camera showed Magee going up to the porch with a gas can and a fire igniting.

-Magee also was sentenced Friday to up to 15 years in prison on a burglary charge when he entered another home, took shower and used the kitchen to cook food.
+Magee also was sentenced to up to 15 years in prison on a separate burglary charge.
+Authorities say Magee is from California but they didn’t give his hometown.

 Copyright © 2019 The Washington Times, LLC.